-As is being reported, RIM’s Blackberry is losing crucial market share, plummeting to fifth place among active cell phone suppliers.
+As is being reported, the status of RIM’s BlackBerry market share is to fifth place among active cell phone suppliers.
 Which leaves me to wonder, is this free fall any surprise at all?

 Adjusting these components may give the brand new life.
-But what truly must happen with Blackberry is that it must take on a new meaning in the marketplace.
+But what truly must happen to increase BlackBerry market share is that it must take on a new meaning in the marketplace.
 Ultimately, to get back to prominence, it must make a change, its brand must take on new meaning and prove again that it is the smartphone for the business savvy customer.